saltstack-formulas/jmxtrans-formula/README.rst

 jmxtrans
 ========

-Formula to set up and configure a node-local `jmxtrans: <https://github.com/jmxtrans/jmxtrans>`_ service.
+Formula to set up and configure a node-local `jmxtrans<https://github.com/jmxtrans/jmxtrans>`_ service.
 Depends on a JDK/JRE already installed, with the pillar ``java_home`` pointing to JAVA_HOME.

 .. note::